Hassaan Maan

 Jun 2023 – Sep 2023 Redmond, Washington, United States (In-person)

-Generative modelling for disentangling factors of variation in TCR-repertoire data.
+Generative modelling for disentangling factors of variation in T-cell receptor repertoire data.

 Microsoft Research